beyonddiana/scenegate-viewer/README.md

-For information on contribute to the wiki and open source code, visit these pages
+For information on contributing to the wiki and contributing open source code, visit these pages

 [Conduct Policy](https://bitbucket.org/imadevelopmentteam/scenegate-viewer/wiki/Policies%20and%20Procedures:/Our%20Conduct%20Policy)